MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/hosted-ui.md

 - Web results per page: Determines the number of web search results to display (the maximum is 50 results per page).
 - Image caption: Determines if images are displayed with search results.

-The following configurations are shown if you click **Show advanced configurations**:
+The following configurations are shown if you select **Show advanced configurations**:

 - Highlight words: Determines whether words or phrases from the user's search string are highlighted (bolded) in the search results.
 - Link target: Determines if the webpage opens in a new browser tab (Blank) or the same browser tab (self) when the user clicks a search result link.